Gor

 Gor (/ˈɡɔr/) is the fictional setting for a series of sword and planet novels written by philosophy professor John Lange, writing as John Norman.
 The setting was first described in the 1966 novel Tarnsman of Gor.
 The series is inspired by science fantasy pulp fiction works by Edgar Rice Burroughs, such as the Barsoom series.
-It also includes erotica and philosophy content.
+It also includes erotica and philosophical content.
 The Gor series repeatedly depicts men abducting and physically and sexually brutalizing women, who grow to enjoy their submissive state.
 According to The Encyclopedia of Science Fiction, Norman's "sexual philosophy" is "widely detested", but the books have inspired a Gorean subculture.

 The series has been variously referred to by publishers with several names, including The Chronicles of Counter-Earth (Ballantine Books), The Saga of Tarl Cabot (DAW Books), Gorean Cycle (Tandem Books), Gorean Chronicles (Masquerade Books), Gorean Saga (Open Road Media) and The Counter-Earth Saga (DAW Books, for novels with a protagonist other than Tarl Cabot).

-Series description

 Background

 In an interview with the speculative fiction anthology Polygraff, John Norman spoke at length about the creation of the Gor universe and his influences.

-"The Counter-Earth, or Antichthon, is from Greek cosmology.
+The Counter-Earth, or Antichthon, is from Greek cosmology.
 Speculation on such a world, you see, is ancient.
-One of the premises of the Gorean series is that a race of aliens, whom we might speak of as the Priest-Kings, have a technology at their disposal compared to which ours would be something like that in the Bronze Age."
+One of the premises of the Gorean series is that a race of aliens, whom we might speak of as the Priest-Kings, have a technology at their disposal compared to which ours would be something like that in the Bronze Age.

-"I think, pretty clearly, the three major influences on my work are Homer, Freud, and Nietzsche.
-Interestingly, however obvious this influence might be, few, if any, critics, commentators, or such, have called attention to it."In the same interview, he said "one of the pleasures of writing science fiction is the development of, and characterization of, alien life forms".
+I think, pretty clearly, the three major influences on my work are Homer, Freud, and Nietzsche.
+Interestingly, however obvious this influence might be, few, if any, critics, commentators, or such, have called attention to it.

+In the same interview, he said "one of the pleasures of writing science fiction is the development of, and characterization of, alien life forms".